 [Ref: Mordor Intelligence, Allied market research, Cision PR news]

 Imagine a future where smart robots can be seen working alongside humans everywhere from shopping malls, to stores, to workplaces and even hospitals.
-As technology advances, the tasks that these robots can perform increases in complexity and brings them closer to people’s living spaces.
+As technology advances, these robots' tasks can increase in complexity and bring them closer to people’s living spaces.
 Suppose that some unsavory character stalks and monitors you constantly through the eyes of the robot that they hijacked, or one peaceful night the robots that are on caretaker duty in a hospital loses control and harms the patients.
 Well, doesn’t that make you shudder?

 Hardware security in the field of AI has many applications.
 Firstly, it protects the intellectual assets, big data, and algorithms that are essential to AI design and operation.
 Secondly, it defends malicious invasion from third parties while AI machines are going through deep learning or conducting missions.
 Thirdly, it provides secure storage for sensitive data such as business confidential information, or personal privacy in healthcare, consumption or telecommunication.